buu342/buu342.me/blog/projects/markdown/SGIIndySleeper.md

 I've had my hands on the blue outer shell of a [Silicon Graphics Indy](https://en.wikipedia.org/wiki/SGI_Indy) for a while.
-It was originally intended for something that ended up falling apart, so I just left it in storage until I could find a use for it.
+It was originally intended for something that ended up not happening, so I just left it in storage until I could find a use for it.
 SGI computers, in general, are something I find quite cool due to their history relating to CGI in cinema, but the Indy is a particular standout for me due to its frequent use in making Nintendo 64 games ([I make N64 homebrew](https://www.youtube.com/watch?v=ZgPWE0Wkg7g), in case you weren't aware!).

 2020 came along and I had quite a bit of money saved up, so I thought it was time I finally build a PC.
 Unfortunately, that was the start of the COVID pandemic, and the subsequent rise in costs for PC hardware worldwide.
 Bummer.